SajadSeyedzadeh/SocketIODebugger/README.md

 ### Prerequisites

-You need to install latest version of NPM in order to run this project.
+You need to install npm and bower in order to run this project.

 ### Installing

-Install dependecies by running following command:
+Install dependencies by running following commands:
 ```
 npm install
+cd assets/
+bower install
 ```
 Start Application by :
 ```